ropensci-archive/roweb2/content/blog/2016-03-09-au-unconf-down-under.md

 What is our goal?
 To us, the goal of the unconference is to foster collaborations and discussions about how to extend and improve R so that we can make data, methods, and science more open and accessible.
 Beginning this is exciting, and we can't wait to see what happens afterwards.

 So for all of those R programmers hiding in the woodworks in Brisbane and around Australia, please get in touch or apply through the website.
-This is our first trial run so we will keep numbers to 40, but we will keep all of those who apply informed about future events…this is just the beginning!
+This is our first trial run so we will keep numbers to 40, but we will keep all of those who apply informed about future eventsâ€¦this is just the beginning!

 It's been a pleasure to partner with rOpenSci, thanks to the team for their support.
 Special thanks also to Miles McBain and Jessie Roberts, my Australian co-pilots without whom I'd be lost over the Atlantic.

 See you at the Unconference!